 4. Rubber Lipped Pleco – Chaetostoma formosae

-With its maximum body size of just over 4 inches, the Rubber Lipped pleco can be comfortably kept in a 20-gallon Long tank.
+With its maximum body size of just over 4 inches, the Rubber Lip pleco tank size is around 20-gallon Long tank.
 That’s 30.25 x 12.5 inches of bottom footprint for a single specimen.

-The Rubber Lipped Pleco is very active when it forages for food and so needs more horizontal swimming space.
+The spotted rubber Lipped Pleco is very active when it forages for food and so needs more horizontal swimming space.

 They also hang out on the glass and other surfaces when they settle and accept the tank as their own.